/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 Saturation Matching:

-Source image: High saturation (vibrant colors) Target image: Desaturated (muted colors)
+Source image: High saturation (bold colors) Target image: Desaturated (muted colors)

 Problem: Headswap produces vivid head on muted body.